Time Lapse Embryo Imaging at CARE Fertility

 Alison Campbell, Embryology Manager

-"We are seeing and learning remarkable aspects of fertilization and embryo development; our continued clinical work is helping us to understand the degree to which this novel technology makes a significant difference to our patient's chances of pregnancy".
+"With Embryoscope, we are seeing and learning remarkable aspects of fertilization and embryo development; our continued clinical work is helping us to understand the degree to which this novel technology makes a significant difference to our patient's chances of pregnancy".

 Day 1 - Day 3